 Protected Species Surveys

-Wildwood Ecology has experienced ecologists able to undertake reptile surveys and design reptile mitigation strategies.
+Wildwood Ecology has experienced ecologists able to undertake reptile surveys and design reptile mitigation strategies, including off-site translocation.

 Wildwood Ecology can undertake a survey of your land (or proposed land purchase) for reptiles, as part of a Preliminary Ecological Appraisal.
 Subsequent detailed surveys to inform appropriate levels of mitigation or compensation for a development licence application can also be performed.